 What To Expect During the Procedure

 Once the tooth has been fully removed from the mouth, the dentist will control the bleeding.
 Usually, this simply requires gauze, which is packed tightly into the empty socket where the tooth once was.
 If necessary, a few stitches can be placed to keep the area closed.
-These stitches are typically designed to dissolve on their own in order to limit follow up complications.
+These stitches are typically designed to dissolve on their own in order to limit follow-up complications.

 Recovery After Tooth Extraction

-Despite how daunting the procedure can seem, recovery is generally straightforward.
+Recovery for a tooth extraction is generally straightforward.
 For many patients, painkillers are prescribed for a limited period of time.
 Patients are sent home with extra gauze, which should be held in place by biting in order to get the bleeding under control.
 These gauze pads should be changed regularly during the first several hours.
 If there is swelling, ice can be applied externally.

 Patients are encouraged to take a full day to recover with limited activities for several more days.
 The mouth should be rinsed with warm salt water for the first day.
 Patients are allowed to eat after the procedure, but soft foods are recommended until the socket has healed.
 In some cases, the socket becomes overly exposed.
 This is called a dry socket, and it can be quite painful.
 If this happens, please contact us.
-We can provide additional pain support until your dry socket has healed.
+We can provide additional support until your dry socket has healed.